GUIDE

 The loop

-The executor is your code at yoursettlement boundary.
-That is the point: Fidacy is non-custodial and never touches funds, so the enforcement lives where the money actually moves.
+The executor is your code at your settlement boundary.
+Fidacy is non-custodial and never touches funds, so the enforcement lives where the money actually moves.

 The executor (copy this)

 Pure node:crypto, no dependency to install.
-Swap the mock rail.charge for your PSP call (Stripe, a wire API, your treasury) and the single-use Set for a durable, atomic claim in your database.
+Swap the mock rail.charge for your PSP call and the single-use Set for a durable, atomic claim in your database.

 import { verify as edVerify, createPublicKey } from "node:crypto";